jpyper/bash-scripts/README.md

 # Welcome to my BASH-SCRIPTS Collection

-This repository contains some BASH scipts that I have made over the years.
+This repository contains some BASH scripts that I have made over the years.
 I have found them useful in my day to day operations and feel they are at a point where I can share them with the world.
 They may not be perfect, and they may not follow the BASH scripting directives, but they work for what I need them to do.
 They may be useful to you too.

 # flac2mp3.sh - FLAC to MP3 Converter